 2. Eating salmon makes you smarter and happier.
 The brain is 60 percent fat and most of that is the omega-3 fatty acid DHA.
 Thirty percent of the grey matter in the brain is DHA showing how critical it is to brain function and a healthy nervous system.
 Eating salmon regularly has been shown to reduce the risk and incidence of depression, hostility in young adults and cognitive decline in the elderly.

 3. Eating salmon increases your cardiovascular health.
 As noted, salmon contains high levels of the omega-3 fats, EPA and DHA.
 These fats are responsible for many cardiovascular benefits such as reducing inflammation, keeping the blood from clotting excessively and relaxing and dilating the arteries.
-When eaten 2-3 times per week, salmon can protect you from problems such as heart attack, stroke, arrhythmia, high blood pressure and high triglycerides.
+When eaten two to three times per week, salmon can protect you from problems such as heart attack, stroke, arrhythmia, high blood pressure and high triglycerides.

 5. Salmon helps build children’s brains.
 Eating salmon while pregnant and nursing can boost learning capability and academic performance in children.
 Salmon contains high levels of DHA (decosahexaenoic acid) which is the main structural fatty acid in the central nervous system and retina.
 Feeding salmon to preschool children also aids in the prevention of ADHD and can even boost academic performance.